Pizzabelly/EasyRP/README.md

 # EasyRP (Custom Discord Rich Presence)

 EasyRP is a small program to use the DiscordRPC library without any knowledge of programming.
-Instead just use an easy conifg file
+Instead just use an easy config file

 **Usage**
 - First you need to register a Rich Presence application with discord